webtides/element-js/docs/README.md

 #### Defining properties in JavaScript

-Private and public properties for JavaScript classes where recently proposed from the JavaScript standard committee and are being currently implemented by browser vendors.
+Public properties for JavaScript classes where recently added by the JavaScript standard committee.
 For more information see the [Class fields documentation on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Class_fields).

 On top of these fields _element-js_ adds another form of properties - reactive properties.
 By overwriting the `properties()` method on your element and returning an object of key/value pairs you can define a list of reactive public properties.
 Behind the scenes _element-js_ will automatically generate getters and setters for each property and trigger an update/render for the element when these properties change.